János Kardos

-János Kardos, also known in Slovene as Janoš Kardoš (around February 13, 1801 in Újtölgyes, Kingdom of Hungary, today Noršinci, Slovenia – August 12, 1875 in Őrihodos, Austria-Hungary, today Hodoš, Slovenia) was a Hungarian Slovenian Lutheran priest, teacher, and writer.
+János Kardos, also known in Slovene as Janoš Kardoš (around February 13, 1801 – August 12, 1875) was a Hungarian Slovenian Lutheran priest, teacher, and writer.

-He worked and lived in Hodoš, in what was then known as the Slovene March and is today referred to as Prekmurje.
+He was born in Újtölgyes, Kingdom of Hungary, today Noršinci, Slovenia.
+He worked, lived and died in Őrihodos, Austria-Hungary, today Hodoš, Slovenia, in what was then known as the Slovene March and is today referred to as Prekmurje.
 After finishing studies in theology in Vienna, he returned to his homeland and wrote and translated several ecclesiastical books and schoolbooks.
-Kardos was the first to translate works by Hungarian writers and poets from Hungarian into the Prekmurje dialect.
+Kardos was the first to translate works by Hungarian writers and poets from Hungarian into the Prekmurje Slovene.
 Among others, he translated works by Sándor Petőfi, János Arany, Mór Jókai, Sándor Kisfaludy, and Mihály Vörösmarty.